Mattlk13/AceScripts/README.md

 # AceScripts
 Scripts and specific analyses for ACE

-These scripts rely on the aceR package, which you can find [here](https://github.com/josegallegos07/aceR)
+These scripts rely on the aceR package, which you can read about [here](https://github.com/josegallegos07/aceR)

 Installation: